Livingstone College students walk together to vote on Election Day - Salisbury Post

 “It’s kinda sad so we’ve got to vote,” he said.

-Anthony Davis, senior vice president for Institutional Advancement/chief operating officer for Livingstone College said he was elated to see so many students walk to their polling location.
+Anthony Davis, senior vice president for Institutional Advancement/chief operating officer for Livingstone College, said he was elated to see so many students walk to their polling location.

 “What touches my heart is that this is one of the modules of the holistic college — political activism, civic engagement,” Davis said.
 “So to see our students exercising their right to vote, they understand that Black lives matter but Black votes matter.
-We want to make sure that no one can silence our voice, steal the vote or suppress it so we’re here today to exercise our vote.
+We want to make sure that no one can silence our voice, steal the vote or suppress it, so we’re here today to exercise our vote.
 Our students have their eyes wide open and their ears open.
 They’re here to vote their conscience and more importantly, vote their values,” Davis said.

 Arlett Andaya said she has friends who are unable to vote and that this was an important election to make her voice heard for those who can’t, she said.